f5devcentral/f5-agility-labs-cert/docs/class3/module2/lab1.rst

 *Q2.
 What is the virtual server symbol and status of* **ftp_vs**\ *?*

-Open another window and establish a second ftp connection to **10.1.10.100**.
+Open 2 more windows and establish a second  and third ftp connection to **10.1.10.100**.

 *Q3.
 Did new ftp session establish connection?
 Why not?*